hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 Running on local URL:  http://0.0.0.0:7860
 ```

-The OpenAI compatible API is hosted on *'http://0.0.0.0.5000'*.
+The OpenAI compatible API endpoint is hosted on *'http://0.0.0.0.5000'*.

-Apart from this API server URL, the TGW starts running another local web URL, e.g., at *'http://0.0.0.0:7860'*, providing 3 interface modes, *chat*, *default* & *notebook*, for text generation with the local LLM model backend.
+Apart from this API endpoint URL, the TGW starts running another local web URL, i.e., at *'http://0.0.0.0:7860'*, providing 3 interface modes, *chat*, *default* & *notebook*, for text generation with the local LLM model backend.

-You can start the browser and type the local URL *'http://0.0.0.0:7860'*.
+You can start the browser and type this local URL *'http://0.0.0.0:7860'*.
 You then land to the *Chat* page.
 Try to ask some question in the *Chat* page by typing some text and clicking **Generate** button.
 You may notice it’s a bit slower if you serve the model using CPU inference.
 But everything should work and you will get the response to your question by *AI*.